 Lautoka Dental Hospital, Fiji was chosen as a site for a number of reasons.
 Primarily, it needed to be in an area, which was easily accessible to an international airport so that overseas dental volunteers, mostly from Auckland, could access the destination easily via Nadi Airport.

 The need for improved dental care, is clearly evident in Fiji and the area of Western Fiji is not so well catered for, as around Suva where they have Fiji National University [FNU] and most substantial medical and dental facilities.

 SMILES FOR THE PACIFIC has become more heavily involved in furthering dental education and has conducted two conferences in Fiji and the Solomon Islands, with another large one back in Fiji planned for September 2020

 This way we are following the mantra of “ teaching them to fish” and positive results will follow.

 We have also sent three containers of second hand dental goods to FIJI over the last seven years giving access to equipment and dental materials which would otherwise not be available.

 Creating access and oral health equity, a friend of Kokorosa is an experienced designer, implementer and evaluator of ingenious oral health projects in remote villages on South Pacific Islands.
 These unique projects are community driven which create sustainable and improved oral health outcomes.

-Along with her other existing remote island projects, 2018 will see a friend of Kokorosa partner again with Rotary International, this time in Torres, with ni-Vanuatu led oral health education, high quality preventive and restorative treatments and ongoing training for their own people.
+Along with other existing remote island projects, 2020 will see a friend of Kokorosa partner again with Rotary International, in Torres, with ni-Vanuatu led oral health education, high quality preventive and restorative treatments and ongoing training for their own people.